 This code of conduct must be read and applied in conjunction with [Trust name’s] Staffing Policy Statement.

 This code sets out the professional standards expected and the duty upon adults to abide by it.
-All adults have a duty to keep pupils safe, promote their welfare and to protect them from radicalisation (the Prevent Duty), abuse (sexual, physical and emotional), neglect and safeguarding concerns.
+All adults have a duty to keep pupils safe, promote their welfare and to protect them from radicalisation (the Prevent Duty), abuse (sexual, physical and emotional), neglect and harm.
 This duty is, in part, exercised through the development of respectful, caring and professional relationships between adults and pupils and behaviour by adults that demonstrates integrity, maturity and good judgement.
 Following this code will help to safeguard adults from being maliciously, falsely or mistakenly suspected or accused of misconduct in relation to pupils.
+This code underpins a whole – Trust culture

 For the purposes of this code, the term and references to ‘adult’ means the following: board of trustees, governing bodies, all teaching and other employees working in the Central Trust and in Schools (whether paid or unpaid, employed or self-employed and whether or not employed directly by the Trust), external contractors providing services to pupils on behalf of the Trust, teacher trainees and other trainees/apprentices, volunteers and any other individuals who work for or provide services on behalf of or for the Trust to include but not limited to all those detailed in the Single Central Record (as amended).